Eichmann's captor, Israeli ex-spy Rafi Eitan dead at 92: media - Journal du Cameroun

 “I had a heart operation a year ago, I can’t see anything and I can’t hear anything, but I run every morning, I sculpt and my wife says I’m doing well,” Eitan said on becoming a lawmaker.

-Israeli President Reuven Rivlin said in a statement Saturday evening that Eitan “was a born fighter who stuck to his mission and to what he knew to be right.”
+Rivlin said in a statement Saturday evening that Eitan “was a born fighter who stuck to his mission and to what he knew to be right”.

 “Our heads are bowed today in his memory,” he said.